Tajgero/Tajgero/README.md

 Additionally, I hold both a Bachelor’s Engineering and Master’s degree in Pharmaceutical Biotechnology, which gives me a strong foundation in life sciences and research methodologies.

+My goal is to become someone in between Data Science and Drug Design in broader field of Bioinformatics

 Feel free to get in touch and collaborate!
 Looking for mentor who will help me upgrade my skills in Python programming, Data Science and Bioinformatics.

 ## 🏆 GitHub Trophies
 <div align="center">